 The impact of sustainability initiatives is becoming more and more material on risk assessment, company ratings, cost of capital and compliance, and the generation of additional revenues from ESG products and services.
 This is especially the case since, as stated earlier, ESG is a driver of innovation.
 Sustainability has become mainstream in business discussions at the corporate level as regulators and financial markets increasingly require ESG practices to be the norm for companies rather than some “nice to have” attribute and expect that corporate boards and top management will share this view.
-Laggards will risk being progressively penalized by market valuations, increasing costs of funding, and disappointed customers.
+Laggards will risk being progressively penalised by market valuations, increasing costs of funding, and disappointed customers.

 ESG is greenwashing

 According to this perception, ESG equals “greenwashing”, and implies that companies are falsely claiming that the products and services they offer are “sustainable” or “green” to capture clients or command higher prices.
-Consumer associations and specialized media are pointing to examples of greenwashing practices that go from not providing any evidence to support a specific claim on sustainability to fully misleading clients with false statements.
+Consumer associations and specialised media are pointing to examples of greenwashing practices that go from not providing any evidence to support a specific claim on sustainability to fully misleading clients with false statements.

 Several companies allegedly use greenwashing practices, representing well-known and respected brands.
-In the meantime, analysts and financial authorities are becoming increasingly aware and intolerant of such behaviours, and ESG claims are closely scrutinized by supervisory authorities and governance boards, with penalties that have significantly hit the companies involved.
+In the meantime, analysts and financial authorities are becoming increasingly aware and intolerant of such behaviours, and ESG claims are closely scrutinised by supervisory authorities and governance boards, with penalties that have significantly hit the companies involved.

 This is the case, for example, of the forced resignation of the global CEO of DWS, the asset management arm of Deutsche Bank, due to allegations of having favoured greenwashing practices in his company during his long tenure (see Figure 3 below on the timeline of events in the DWS-Deutsche Bank case).

 Another relevant example is that of Shell, which was ordered by a Dutch court to cut carbon emissions by 45% by 2030 compared to 2019.
 The court considered Shell’s current climate strategy “not concrete enough and full of caveats”.
 Its shortcomings included inaccurate claims that carbon emissions levels could be offset by planting trees and the plan to reduce “intensity” rather than absolute levels of carbon emissions.
-Both DWS and Shell were penalized for greenwashing behaviours.
+Both DWS and Shell were penalised for greenwashing behaviours.
 The corporate world was warned to carefully evaluate business practices and their approach to communication when it comes to Sustainability.

 ESG dimensions are juxtaposed but not correlated

-In this case, the concern is that putting together Environmental, Social, and Governance dimensions does not thoroughly address the topic of Sustainability and that the three areas are somehow disconnected from each other.
+In this case, the concern is that putting together the Environmental, Social, and Governance dimensions does not thoroughly address the topic of Sustainability and that the three areas are somehow disconnected from each other.
 This can also create the risk that companies with wrong metrics on one pillar, e.g. Environment, may offset the negative impact on the overall ESG value, harnessing higher scores on the other dimensions, e.g. Social and Governance.